 The VAT legislation is contained in the General Tax Code.
 VAT was introduced in 1960 to replace the local tax on turnover.

 There is no special VAT authority in Côte d'Ivoire.
 Every tax office deals with all taxes due by the taxpayers under its jurisdiction.

-VAT is levied at a general rate of 18%, except when an exemption or zero- rating applies.
-The VAT rate is reduced to 9% on certain food products such as milk, pastas, and production equipment for solar energy and for oil products.
+VAT is levied at a general rate of 18%, except when an exemption or zero-rating applies.
+The VAT rate is reduced to 9% on certain food products such as milk (except yogurt and other dairy products), infants milk and homogenised and composite preparation foods for infants, luxury rice, meat imported outside ECOWAS (CEDEAO), pastas, and production equipment for solar energy and for oil products.